Rochester Hills, Michigan: Education

 Rochester Community Schools serve most of the city.
 Rochester Adams High School, Rochester High School, and Stoney Creek High School are in Rochester Hills.
 The city also hosts college and graduate-level programs in various disciplines at Oakland University and Rochester Christian University.

 Some portions of the city, however, are in the Avondale School District.
 Much of the ASD portion of Rochester Hills is zoned to Deer field Elementary School, also within the city.
 Other portions are zoned to Auburn Elementary School in Auburn Hills and Woodland Elementary School in Troy.
 All ASD residents are zoned to Avondale Middle School in Rochester Hills and Avondale High School in Auburn Hills.
-The Meadows School, Avondale Academy, and the ASD transportation department are all in Rochester Hills.
+Avondale GATE Magnet School, The Meadows School, Avondale Academy, and the ASD transportation department are all in Rochester Hills.

 City services include Rochester Hills Public Library.
 (The neighboring City of Rochester and Oakland Township contract with the City of Rochester Hills to permit their residents' use of the library.)

 The Japanese School of Detroit, a supplementary school for Japanese citizens of school age, at one time had its administrative offices in the former Oakland Steiner School in Rochester Hills.